ScootiusMaximus/Planet-tracker/README.md

-A planet tracker using pygame and solarsystem Solarsystem -> https://github.com/IoannisNasios/solarsystem
+A planet tracker using pygame and solarsystem libraries | Solarsystem -> https://github.com/IoannisNasios/solarsystem